So you’ve booked a long-haul flight, but now you’re dreading the jet lag with kids. What to do???

 At 11:30pm our 2 year old sprung out of bed and started scrambling around looking for his toys.
 His older brother soon followed suit and helped by switching on all the lights.
 Before we knew it, dinosaurs were attacking a Lego tower.
 We gave in and by 1am I was picking up the phone ordering pizza and fries from the hotel’s room service and switching on kid’s TV.

 Usually as a family we managed to adjust fine to the time differences when travelling; it’s only a 5.5 hour time difference between the UK and India.
 But for some reason, jet lag had well and truly got the better of us this time.
 It took us a good week to get back to normal routine.
+I swear coping with jetlag after flying with a baby was much easier!

 1. Consider your flight times